 Other effects which influence the background are, e.g., solar activity and VETO performance.
 The particle background varies over the solar cycle.
 It is lowest at solar maximum, when the higher solar magnetic field inhibits the propagation of cosmic rays into the inner solar system.
-It is expected to be a factor of \sim 2 higher at solar minimum.
+It is expected to be a factor of ~2 higher at solar minimum.

-The reduction in count rates compared to the no-VETO case has been evaluated during the PV phase to be of the order of about 50% for the low energy detector, ISGRI, and about 40% for PICsIT.
+The reduction in count rates compared to the no-VETO case has been evaluated during the Performance Verification (PV) phase to be of the order of about 50% for ISGRI and about 40% for PICsIT.
 The actual Veto configuration has been optimised to give the best uniformity of Veto operation.